 Tourism has many benefits, for both communities and residents.
 It helps create jobs and brings in extra tax revenue.
 It encourages civic pride and the preservation of history and tradition.
 And, it can positively affect “tourism assets,” including wildlife and natural resources.

 Promoting tourism can be a challenge.
 Here are four ways to bring more visitors to your community—and some tourist gifts to support your efforts.

-- Social media: Social media has had a huge impact on travel and tourism.
+Social media has had a huge impact on travel and tourism.
 Eighty-nine percent of millennials rely on peer-posted content when making travel plans.
-And, more than 97 percent share pictures and video of their travels online.
+And, more than 97 percent share pictures and video of their travels online, according to the same source.
 Make sure your tourism efforts are noticed.
 Encourage visitors to share their experiences in your community.
 Run social contests where tourists can post photos using hashtags.
 Reward those that do with gifts for tourists like a branded bottle opener keychain or luggage tag.

 Tourism is a win-win for communities and residents.
 Follow these 4 tips—don’t forget to enhance your efforts with tourist gifts—and you will be sure to see more visitors.
 Happy trails!